 The Republic of Korea expressed concern that the APAC region lacked a unified mechanism to articulate collective positions, noting that this limited the region’s influence compared to other regions and risked reducing its impact in global aviation discussions.
 ROK also emphasized the need for stronger regional coordination, particularly on strategic issues and Council representation, and supported exploring a practical mechanism, such as the proposed Forum, to enable discussions and shared positions.

-Singapore proposed strengthening DGCA’s mandate to include the development of regional positions for international forums, and suggested presenting both options in the paper while leaving the final decision to the DGCA Conference.
-Singapore further proposed explaining in the paper why the intended value and practicality of the proposed Forum could not be sufficiently achieved through an enhanced DGCA Conference.
+Singapore noted that one of the proposed enhancements to the DGCA Conference is to discuss regional positions for consideration by ICAO and other international forums, and proposed that the paper explain why the intended value and practicality of the proposed Forum could not be sufficiently achieved through an enhanced DGCA Conference.

 Bangladesh suggested leveraging DCCA as a coordinated regional platform to streamline inputs, build consensus, avoid duplication, raise broader regional issues, and strengthen the collective influence of the region within ICAO, including in policy discussions and representation.